 - Evidence that the specified persons have agreed to assist with the mining activity;

-- Evidence of the financial resources available to the applicant;
+- Evidence of the financial and technical resources available to the applicant;

 - Proof of identity of applicant;